alexander-mead/pyhalomodel/README.md

 There are several jupyter notebooks in the `notebooks` folder giving examples of how to do your own Halo Model predictions.
 As a bonus you can see how all the plots in the review paper have been produced

 ## Citation
-Please add a citation to `Asgari,Heymans and Mead (2022)` if you use this code.
+Please add a citation to `Asgari, Heymans and Mead (2022)` if you use this code.